sivaprasad2003/Jarvis/README.md

 pip install -r requirements.txt
 ```

-> 💡 If installing `dlib` fails, download the `.whl` for your system from: https://github.com/z-mahmud22/Dlib_Windows_Python3.x
+> 💡 If installing `dlib` fails, Use Precompiled dlib.whl in Packages older according python version 3.x or download the `.whl` for your system from: https://github.com/z-mahmud22/Dlib_Windows_Python3.x

 ### 4. Configure Gemini AI

+Go To https://aistudio.google.com/apikey sign in with your google account

+Create API key and Copy that API key

-Open `core/config.py` and replace the placeholder:
+Open `core/config.py` and Paste the API over Placeholder:

 ```python
 GEMINI_API_KEY = "your_actual_google_gemini_api_key"